zachsa/esm-x/README.md

 ## Importmaps

-Head to the [JSPM generator](https://generator.jspm.io/) to quickly generate an importmap that includes React.
+Head to the [JSPM generator](https://generator.jspm.io/) to quickly generate an importmap.
 Any importmap configuration should be supported - huge importmaps are fine, make sure to take advantage of dynamic imports / code splitting (for example, `Suspense/lazy` when using React), etc. (and obviously don't preload scripts)

 # Local development